lewisakura/RFU/README.md

 merge in the fixes.
 This had led to a very terrible codebase that no longer lines up with the original, so I can't simply merge in changes anymore.
 If I could, I'd rewrite this in my own way, but I don't have the motive when there's a tool that's better maintained.

-RFU has overstayed its welcome, and it's time for it to go.
+RFU has overstayed its welcome.
 With the advent of the rewritten Roblox FPS Unlocker 5, and the reasonings above, it's time to say goodbye.

 Thank you for using RFU.
 I hope I can write some more tools for you soon.
 And most of all, thank you to Axstin for maintaining one of the most important tools for the Roblox platform.